PaulSwarthout/pasChildThemes/readme.txt

 For this example, the Child Theme was created as a child of the 'Twenty Sixteen' theme and it's name appears at the top.
 The page scrolls.

 == Changelog ==

+= 1.3.2 =
+- Tested with WP 5.0.3.

+- Added the ability to edit files in the child theme or the parent theme.
+You have the ability to save any changes that you make to the child theme, but the parent theme files are read-only.
+You can, of course, click on the parent theme file to copy it to the child theme, and then right click on the file to edit it, make your changes, and save those changes in the child theme file.

+- Fixed a bug where you could create a child theme whose name didn't start with a letter, and then crash it when you tried to set it active..

+- Fixed a bug where files whose names started with an underscore couldn't be copied.
+The problem is caused by the WordPress core function sanitize_file_name() which strips (trims) periods, dashes, and underscores from the beginning of a filename.
+The solution was to create a new function to sanitize file names that didn't strip the underscores.
+I kept the functionality that strips leading periods and dashes.
+I tripped on this bug when testing a newly created child theme of TwentyNineteen, which has filenames that begin with an underscore.

+= 1.2 =
+- Tested with WP 5.0 RC1.

 = 1.2 =
 - Updated the stylesheet to make the plugin responsive.
 This plugin should work nicely on whatever device you want to use it with.
 I even tested it with an old Samsung S II that I had laying around.
 Aside from some browser incompatibilities with such an old device -- I hadn't even turned it on in more than 2 years, let alone updated its software -- the Child Themes Helper plugin was usable at that resolution.
 Below, 240px wide or tall, (smallest device is the Apple Watch at 240px x 240px) it will hide itself.